 Infections and other health risks can usually be avoided by properly caring for your contacts:

 - Wash your hands prior to handling your lenses.

 - Don’t wear lenses longer than 10-12 hours.

 - Replace lenses regularly, as directed by prescriber.
 Most lenses are replaced monthly, biweekly, or daily.

 - Remove contacts before swimming/showering to reduce risk of eye infection.

 - Use fresh disinfectant solution every night.
 Do not reuse solution or “top off” remaining solution in your case.

 - Clean and air dry cases during the day.

 - Contact your eye doctor if you have signs of eye redness, irritation, a change in vision, light sensitivity or pain.

-Your eyes are sensitive and important organs.
+Your eyes are sensitive and give the precious gift of sight.
 For contact lens wearers, protect your eyes by taking care of your contacts.